Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Chestnuts have a high total phenolic content, including free and bound phenolics.

 Anthocyanins, flavonoids, proanthocyanidins, flavonols, and isoflavones are among the tidal phenols found in these nuts.
 These compounds have strong antioxidant properties.
-Phenolic compounds have been linked to a protective effect against free radical-related diseases like CVD and cancer.
-These nuts may also increase human LDL-cholesterol (LDL-C) resistance [4].
+Phenolic compounds have been linked to a protective effect against free radical-related diseases like cardiovascular disease and cancer.
+These nuts may also increase human LDL-cholesterol (LDL-C) resistance (9).

 Glycemic Index

 Based on the deficient level of carbohydrates, the glycemic index of raw chestnuts is 54.
-The GI of steamed for 25 min chestnut falls in the range of 58±6.
+The glycemic index of chestnuts, steamed for 25 min, falls in the range of 58±6.

-Chestnuts are considered low GI food [5].
-You can also visit our Glycemic index chart page for glycemic index values of 350+ pages.
+You can also visit our Glycemic index chart page to find glycemic index values of 350+ pages.

-We compared chestnuts to other nuts in our database and highlighted which one contains more macronutrients.
+We compared chestnuts to other nuts in our database and highlighted which contains more macronutrients.

-Chestnuts have more Vitamin C and fewer fats than walnut and cashew.
-Moreover, pecan wins hands down in fat, fiber content, and GI index compared with walnut.
+Chestnuts have more vitamin C and fewer fats compared to walnuts and cashews.
+Moreover, pecans win hands down in fat, fiber content, and glycemic index value compared to walnuts.

-When it comes to pecans, chestnuts are lower in sugars, saturated fats, calories.
+When it comes to pecans, chestnuts are lower in sugars, saturated fats, and calories.

-Here again, chestnuts win in comparison with almonds.
-They are lower in sugars, fats, calories and have more Vitamin C.
+Chestnuts also win in comparison with almonds.
+They are lower in sugars, fats, and calories and have more vitamin C.

 Important nutritional characteristics for Chestnut